Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Experimental Setup

 \section{Experimental Setup}

-The experiments discussed in this work were conducted on the Experimental Advanced Superconducting Tokamak (EAST) \cite{li2021experimental}.
-This device is equipped with ITER-like water-cooled tungsten (W) monoblocks as plasma-facing components (PFCs) to handle high heat fluxes, and it was operated in a single-null divertor configuration.
+The experiments were conducted on the Experimental Advanced Superconducting Tokamak (EAST)~\cite{li2021experimental}, which was operated in a single-null divertor configuration.
+This device is equipped with ITER-like water-cooled tungsten (W) monoblocks as plasma-facing components (PFCs) for handling high heat fluxes.
 To access the H-mode and sustain the plasma performance in this discharge, auxiliary heating was provided by a combination of Electron Cyclotron Resonance Heating (ECRH) and Neutral Beam Injection (NBI).

 To comprehensively evaluate the plasma response to nitrogen seeding, a suite of high-resolution diagnostic systems was employed, as illustrated in Fig.~\ref{fig:diagnostics}.
-For kinetic profile measurements, electron density ($n_e$) profiles were provided by the Density Profile Reflectometry (DPR) system \cite{wang2019development}.
-Electron temperature ($T_e$) profiles were obtained by combining data from the Thomson scattering system \cite{zang2011upgraded} and the Electron Cyclotron Emission (ECE) system \cite{liu2018overview}.
+Electron density ($n_e$) profiles were provided by the Density Profile Reflectometry (DPR) system~\cite{wang2019development}.
+Electron temperature ($T_e$) profiles were reconstructed from Thomson scattering measurements~\cite{zang2011upgraded} and the Electron Cyclotron Emission (ECE) data~\cite{liu2018overview}.

-To characterize pedestal fluctuations and identify coherent modes, multiple fluctuation diagnostics were utilized to cover different radial regions.
-The upper part of the pedestal was probed by the Doppler Backscattering (DBS) system operating in the W-band (75–110 GHz) \cite{feng2019five}.
-Meanwhile, the middle-to-lower pedestal (with a slight spatial overlap with the DBS region) was monitored by the Poloidal Correlation Reflectometry (PCR) system, which operates in the K-Ka band (20.4–40 GHz) \cite{xiang2018development} and the U-band (42.4–57.2 GHz) \cite{zhou2021experimental,li2025experimental}.
+Pedestal fluctuations and coherent modes were diagnosed with complementary microwave systems covering different radial locations.
+Doppler Backscattering (DBS) system, operating in X-mode over the W-band (75–110~GHz)~\cite{feng2019five}, probed the pedestal top and steep-gradient region.
+Poloidal Correlation Reflectometry (PCR) system, operated in O-mode over the K-Ka band (20.4–40~GHz)~\cite{xiang2018development} and the U-band (42.4–57.2~GHz)~\cite{zhou2021experimental,li2025experimental}, monitored the middle-to-lower pedestal with partial overlap with the DBS measurement region.